![]() |

 In the third paragraph of Graham's answer he says,

 Suicide is always a tragedy - but in itself it is not the unpardonable sin.
 The only sin God cannot pardon is the sin of rejecting Him.
-God knew your cousin's heart, and He also knows that mental illness sometimes clouds a person's judgment so much that they aren't fully responsible for their actions. (www.billygraham.org/MyAnswer_Article.asp?ArticleID=1861, hard copy on file)
+God knew your cousin's heart, and He also knows that mental illness sometimes clouds a person's judgment so much that they aren't fully responsible for their actions. (www.billygraham.org/MyAnswer_Article.asp?ArticleID=1861, copy on file)

 In other words, it's possible she went to heaven, according to Graham.

-7. John F. MacArthur, pastor teacher of Grace Community Church, Sun Valley, California, makes the following claim in his article entitled "Can one who commits suicide be saved?"
+13. John F. MacArthur, pastor teacher of Grace Community Church, Sun Valley, California, makes the following claim in his article entitled "Can one who commits suicide be saved?"

 Suicide is a grave sin equivalent to murder (Exodus 20:13; 21:23), but it can be forgiven like any other sin.
 And Scripture says clearly that those redeemed by God have been forgiven for all their sins--past, present, and future (Colossians 2:13-14).
 Paul says in Romans 8:38-39 that nothing can separate us from the love of God in Christ Jesus.

-So if a true Christian would commit suicide in a time of extreme weakness, he or she would be received into heaven (Jude 24). [www.biblebb.com/files/macqa/IA-suicide.htm, hard copy on file]
+So if a true Christian would commit suicide in a time of extreme weakness, he or she would be received into heaven (Jude 24). [www.biblebb.com/files/macqa/IA-suicide.htm, copy on file]

-All of this speaks directly against Matthew 24:13; John 15:1-6; Romans 11:22; 1 Corinthians 15:2; Colossians 1:23; Hebrews 3:6, 14; 12:25; and 1 John 5:4.
+These all speak directly against Matthew 24:13; John 15:1-6; Romans 11:22; 1 Corinthians 15:2; Colossians 1:23; Hebrews 3:6, 14; 12:25; and 1 John 5:4, 18.
 Committing suicide is not enduring to the end (Matthew 24:13).
 It is not abiding in Christ (John 15:1-6).
 It is not continuing in His goodness (Romans 11:22).
 It is not holding fast the word (1 Corinthians 15:2).
 It is definitely being moved away from the hope of the gospel (Colossians 1:23).
 It is not holding fast the confidence and the rejoicing of the hope firm to the end (Hebrews 3:6).
 It is not holding the beginning of our confidence steadfast to the end (Hebrews 3:14).
 It is refusing and turning away from Him who speaks from heaven (Hebrews 12:25).
-And, it is not overcoming the world (1 John 5:4), but rather being overcome by the world and the devil (1 Peter 5:8; 1 John 5:18).
+And, it is not overcoming the world (1 John 5:4), but rather being overcome by the world and the devil (1 Peter 5:8).
+That doesn't happen to those "born of God."

-This kind of teaching on suicide opens wide the door of death and Hades (Luke 16:19-31; Revelation 20:11-15) to those in despair.
+The above list of false teaching on suicide opens wide the door of death and Hades (Luke 16:19-31; Revelation 20:11-15) to those in despair.

 Some might argue, "What about Samson?
 He committed suicide."
 Samson's "suicide" was actually an act of war, as he killed three thousand Philistines in his vengeance upon them (Judges 16:28-30).
 He died in his effort to kill others, as he said, "Let me die with the Philistines!"
 (Judges 16:30).
 It was not, as a typical suicide of our day, because of a lack of hope, or a deranged mind.
 He died with the Philistines to "take vengeance on the Philistines" for his two eyes (Judges 16:28).
 Plus, this was the only choice he had, to kill them as he did.